Die Schnellboot-Seite

 How little the Luftwaffe og the Kriegsmarine Navy were focussed on co-operation during their operations can be seen by the fact that both services used differnet coding systems for positions and that the transmission of enemy contact reports could not be performed directly between aircraft and boats/ships because of different comunication systems used.

 Early December some mining operations were carried out.
-There followed a bad weather period, so that the next mining operations were conducted during the nights 19./20.12. and 20./21.12.1941.
+There followed a bad weather period, so that the next mining operations were conducted during the nights December 19th/20th and 20th/21st 1941.